Global People's Assembly

 - Strengthen the cooperation with various CSO networks and INGOs for civil society actions and people’s movement

-The Political Declaration will be approved by the Heads of State on 24 September.
+The Political Declaration was approved by the Heads of State on 24 September 2019.
 The People’s Assembly has taken the opportunity to make an alternative declaration.